 Paramount has a written environmental work practice respecting waste management and control that applies to all Paramount employees, contractors and visiting personnel working on Paramount premises and work sites.
-The purpose of the practice is to achieve compliance with applicable regulations respecting the tracking and handling of wastes, including ensuring that: (i) the waste is correctly characterized and classified; (ii) the capabilities and limitations of possible waste treatment and/or disposal facilities are known; (iii) appropriate waste documentation and manifesting is maintained; (iv) waste carriers and receivers are informed of the waste properties; and (v) requisite approvals and operations are in place for any on-site handling, treatment and disposal method.
+The practice is designed to achieve compliance with applicable regulations respecting the tracking and handling of wastes, including practices aimed at ensuring that: (i) the waste is correctly characterized and classified; (ii) the capabilities and limitations of possible waste treatment and/or disposal facilities are known; (iii) appropriate waste documentation and manifesting is maintained; (iv) waste carriers and receivers are informed of the waste properties; and (v) requisite approvals and operations are in place for any on-site handling, treatment and disposal method.

-2023 ABANDONMENT AND RECLAMATION ACTIVITIES
+2024 ABANDONMENT AND RECLAMATION ACTIVITIES

-In 2023, Paramount spent \$54.6 million on abandonment and reclamation activities.
-In the year, the Company abandoned 82 wells, decommissioned 163 pipeline segments and received 113 reclamation certificates.
+In 2024, Paramount spent \$38.1 million on abandonment and reclamation activities.
+In the year, the Company abandoned 44 wells, decommissioned 123 pipeline segments and received 119 reclamation certificates.